 U.S. Food and Drug Administration (FDA)

 The U.S. Food and Drug Administration (FDA) is responsible for ensuring the safety, effectiveness, and quality of pharmaceuticals, biologicals, and medical devices intended for human use as well as the safety of food, cosmetics, and radiation-emitting products.
 In addition, this agency is responsible for the safety, efficacy, and quality of pharmaceuticals and feed intended for animal use.
+As of 2009, this agency is also responsible for regulating the sale of tobacco products.

 The FDA’s Center for Food Safety and Applied Nutrition (CFSAN) regulates food and food additives sold in the United States.
 CFSAN’s Redbook 2000 is a manual of test methods that the agency expects will be performed for novel food additives or ingredients.
 These tests include the use of many animals and multiple species; some typically involve dogs (or puppies) and, in some cases, last one year.